avirut/obsidian-query2table/README.md

 Represent files returned by a query as a table of their YAML frontmatter

 ## Disclaimer
+During usage, this plugin *will* overwrite your search pane - this is necessary to run the query.
+You also will not be able to run two query blocks in the same file.

-I haven't really tested this plugin at all on any vaults but my own, and there are likely many places where the appropriate checks for `null` or `undefined` values are missing.
+Also, I haven't really tested this plugin at all on any vaults but my own, and there are likely many places where the appropriate checks for `null` or `undefined` values are missing.
 Therefore, you may experience significant errors early on.
 When this happens, please open DevTools (`ctrl/cmd + shift + i`), save the console error output, and report it as an issue through this repository's `Issues` tab.
 This plugin *shouldn't* delete your files or anything, but it may just occassionally not work as expected.

 ## Table generation from query
 This plugin allows you to output the results of a query as a searchable, sortable table of the frontmatter attributes from relevant notes.